 For several years, February 14 has been designated Congenital Heart Defect Day.
 And what better day could there be than Valentines Day, with its ever-present abundance of hearts to remind us just how important the heart is?

 What does this have to do with sleep disorders?
-Well, directly, not much, but indirectly sleep is involved on...
+Well, directly, not much, but indirectly sleep is...
 Read more

 The stores have packed away the costumes and masks.
 Halloween is over for another year.
 This end-of-October event kicked off the fall and winter holiday season.
 Thanksgiving with its turkey and all the trimmings, with the pioneer costumes and horns of plenty is also packed up and behind us.